Bangladesh Naval Academy

-The Bangladesh Naval Academy is situated at the mouth of the Karnaphuli River at Patenga, Chittagong District, Bangladesh.
-Bathed by the river Karnaphuli on the east and sheltered on the south by the Bay of Bengal, BNA stands in a panoramic natural picturesque in an isolated landscape of the country.
-It is surrounded by heart-snatching lush green vegetation in Patenga sea-beach, 14 km south of the city centre of the hustling port city of Chittagong.
-Bangladesh Naval Academy is well connected by rail, road and air from Dhaka.
+The Bangladesh Naval Academy is a military academy for the officer cadets of Bangladesh Navy.
+It is situated at the mouth of the Karnaphuli river at Patenga, Chittagong District, Bangladesh.

 History

-Bangladesh Naval Academy is reputed military academy for naval training in South East Asia.
+Bangladesh Naval Academy is a reputed military academy for naval training in South Asia.
 It was established in 1976 at the premises of the Mercantile Marine Academy at Juludia, Chittagong, later shifted to BNS Issa Khan in Chittagong to train the cadets of the Bangladesh Navy.
 The academy shifted to its present location in 1988.
 Yuri V Redkin, a Soviet Union navy sailor who died clearing mines left from the Bangladesh Liberation War in Chittagong port, is buried here.
 The military academy was opened by the initiative of the then Prime Minister Sheikh Mujibur Rahman.
-The academy was officially commissioned on 2 June 1988 and started functioning independently in the picturesque site of Patenga just at the river mouth of Karnaphuli.
-Inspired by its motto 'Fight in the way of Allah' Bangladesh Naval Academy has been making commendable contributions' in the national life of Bangladesh by training its own and overseas naval officers during the last 3 decades.
+The academy was officially commissioned on 2 June 1988 and started functioning independently at the picturesque site of Patenga just at the river mouth of Karnaphuli.
+Inspired by its motto 'Fight in the way of Allah', Bangladesh Naval Academy has been making commendable contributions to Bangladesh's national life by training its own and overseas naval officers during the last 3 decades.
 In July 1998, the first batch of overseas cadets joined Bangladesh Naval Academy.
 Till 2018, more than 100 foreign cadets from friendly countries like Palestine, Maldives and Qatar got commission from this academy.
-BNA is the pioneer institution in inducting female cadets in the armed forces.
-In January 2000, the first batch of 16 female cadets joined BNA for cadet training.
+Bangladesh Naval Academy is the pioneer institution in inducting female cadets in the armed forces.
+In January 2000, the first batch of 16 female cadets joined Bangladesh Naval Academy for cadet training.
 So far, more than 110 female officers have been commissioned from this academy.
-In recognition of outstanding achievements over the past decades, BNA has been awarded with the National Standard on 28 Dec 2003 by the Prime Minister.
+In recognition of outstanding achievements over the past decades, Bangladesh Naval Academy was awarded the National Standard on 28 December 2003 by the Prime Minister of Bangladesh.

-Honour code

-A UT officer shall lead a life of honour and dignity.
-He or she shall not lie, steal or cheat, nor he or she should tolerate any of those acts.